 These sessions cover everything you will need to know from submission to publication.
 A copy of the material discussed in each session can be found in our Dissertation Companion Guide.

-Although thesis/dissertation content and writing are the sole responsibility of the student, some students do not believe that final formatting is an effective use of their personal time.
+Although thesis/dissertation content and writing are the sole responsibility of the student, some students do not believe that final editing or formatting is an effective use of their personal time.
+If you need editing assistance before your thesis defense, you are permitted to hire a professional editor.
 If the thesis has met all of your committee’s expectations, you are permitted to hire another individual for final formatting.
-If a formatter is hired, please note that you are still responsible for assuring that the thesis does not violate academic standards.
+If an editor or formatter is hired, please note that you are still responsible for assuring that the thesis does not violate academic standards.

-Optional formatting services are available from freelance formatters, or from Montezuma Formatting.
-Montezuma Formatting is an optional on-campus, fee-based formatting service, and a separate department from Montezuma Publishing (the unit that conducts required thesis review and publication).
-Montezuma Formatting and Montezuma Publishing have separate staff.
-However, a supervisor from Montezuma Publishing does train Montezuma Formatting staff to assure that their services are aligned with campus requirements.
+Optional editing or formatting services are available from freelance professionals or from Montezuma.
+Both Montezuma Editing and Montezuma Formatting are on-campus, fee-based services and are separate departments from Montezuma Publishing (the unit that conducts required thesis review and publication).
+Montezuma Editing, Formatting, and Publishing have separate staff.
+However, a supervisor from Montezuma Publishing does train Montezuma Editing and Montezuma Formatting staff to assure that their services are aligned with campus requirements.

 If you elect to use Montezuma Formatting services, MP will ensure that the document passes MP internal review, and you will not be charged a separate review fee to validate the formatting.
 When you hire a freelance formatter (not MP), you will be working with them directly for turnaround time and associated costs.
 When the freelance formatter provides you with a final draft, you will submit your document to MP for review.

-Contact information for freelance formatters (who are not Aztec Shops or SDSU employees) can be found here: Professional Support.
+Contact information for freelance editors or formatters (who are not Aztec Shops or SDSU employees) can be found here: Optional Professional Support.

 To hire formatters from the Montezuma Formatting department, see this section of our web page.
 Their current prices are $3 per page.
 A 50% deposit is required at the time of submission.